edvalas/DataRepProject/README.md

 ### Ed Lasauskas

 This is a project to design and document an API for a dataset.
 The dataset is in PDF format and is available [here](http://www.rsa.ie/Documents/PenaltyPointsStats/2015/Jan/Analysis%20of%20Penalty%20Points%20(Current)%20Issued%20-%20(Cumulative)%20January%20%202015.pdf).
-This is a dataset for the number of penalty points issued.
+This is a dataset for the drivers in all countries in Ireland and the amount of penalty points they have.

 another paragraph for text. *this is italic*